Him is a play in three acts that combines elements of vaudeville,

 (135-136 / 118) Frank Mac Dermot —Cummings' first wife Elaine Orr

 married Frank Mac Dermot after divorcing EEC in 1924.
-(See Kennedy
+(See

-a sleeping serpent—perhaps Elaine or Me.
+who captures a sleeping serpent—perhaps Elaine or Me.

 D.S.C. = "Distinguished Service Cross," the second-highest U. S. Army decoration, first awarded in WWI.
 Since Mac Dermot was Irish, he could not have been awarded this medal.
 S.O.L. = "shit out of luck."